josh-burton/terra-dart-rest-apis/doc/QueryApi.md

 import 'package:terra_dart_rest_apis/api.dart';

 final api = TerraRestApi().getQueryApi();
-final String paginationPeriodKey = paginationPeriodKey_example; // String | key is a value returned in PageResponse.next_key to begin querying the next page most efficiently.
+final String paginationPeriodKey = BYTE_ARRAY_DATA_HERE; // String | key is a value returned in PageResponse.next_key to begin querying the next page most efficiently.
 Only one of offset or key should be set. final String paginationPeriodOffset = paginationPeriodOffset_example; // String | offset is a numeric offset that can be used when key is unavailable.
 It is less efficient than using key.
 Only one of offset or key should be set. final String paginationPeriodLimit = paginationPeriodLimit_example; // String | limit is the total number of results to be returned in the result page.
 If left empty it will default to a value to be set by each app. final bool paginationPeriodCountTotal = true; // bool | count_total is set to true  to indicate that the result set should include a count of the total number of items available for pagination in UIs. count_total is only respected when offset is used.
 It is ignored when key is set.